When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 The great thing about Openbuilds software is the community around it who have great experience in using and troubleshooting it.

-Overall, this is a good CAM software for hobbyists and people who love the simplicity of a free software and the great community behind it.
+Overall, this is a good CAM software for hobbyists and people who love the simplicity of free software and the great community behind it.

 Best Controller Software for CNC Applications